kevin-sotka/Oregon-Fail/README.md

-# Oregon Nope
+# Oregon Fail

 A humorous "reverse Oregon Trail" game where you're fleeing the West Coast to return to civilization.

 ## Game Concept

-**Oregon Nope** is a parody of the classic Oregon Trail game, but with a modern twist.
+**Oregon Fail** is a parody of the classic Oregon Trail game, but with a modern twist.
 You and your ragtag crew tried the "off-grid dream" out west (Portland, San Francisco, or Los Angeles) but quickly realized that Wi-Fi is spotty and rent is still $2,000 for a yurt.
 Now, you're making the journey back to civilization (New York or Chicago) in your creaky VW bus.

 ## How to Play